-We’ve had some great feedback about this project.
+We’ve had some great feedback and coverage about this project.

 This project has been the most proactive in the area to include several ‘invisible’ and / or marginalized folks.
 You have given a platform for voices not often given any consideration, and that is amazing. ~ Paula Brewer, co-founder of eBIcenter Pittsburgh